lemonstand/lemonsync-js/docs/index.md

-# Local LemonStand development made easy: watch any synchronize your store theme
+# Local LemonStand theme development made easy

 LemonSync-js is a tool for syncing local theme files with a live [LemonStand](https://lemonstand.com/) store.
 It runs along side your development tools, watching for local changes, and magically updating your store theme.
 It's built using JavaScript and Node (as an `npm` module).
 It runs on Mac, Windows, and Linux.